 - The system cannot detect a pedestrian carrying larger items.

 - The camera sensor's ability to see pedestrians at dusk and dawn is limited - just like the human eye.

 - The camera sensor's capacity to detect pedestrians is deactivated when driving in darkness and tunnels - even when streetlights are lit.

-- partially obscured pedestrians, people in clothing that hides their body contour or pedestrians shorter than 80 cm.
+This function cannot detect all pedestrians in all situations and it cannot see e.g. partially obscured pedestrians, people in clothing that hides the contours of the body or pedestrians shorter than 80 cm.

 - The driver is always responsible that the vehicle is driven properly and with a safety distance adapted to the speed.